irenegr/fogland/README.md

 =======

-configs, scripts and everything from here, there or mine.
+configs, scripts and everything from here, there or mine